Henrique-Peixoto/typescript-the-net-ninja/README.md

     doc = new Payment(tofrom.value, details.value, amount.valueAsNumber);
   }

-  // Selection the 'ul' that is on the index.html const ul = document.querySelector('ul')!;
+  // Selecting the 'ul' that is on the index.html const ul = document.querySelector('ul')!;
   const list = new ListTemplate(ul);